Treaty of Kalisz (1343)

-The Treaty of Kalisz (Pokój kaliski, Vertrag von Kalisch) was a peace treaty signed on 8 July 1343 in Kalisz, concluded by the Kingdom of Poland under King Casimir III the Great and the State of the Teutonic Order under Grand Master of the Teutonic Order Ludolf König von Wattzau.
+The Treaty of Kalisz (Pokój kaliski, Vertrag von Kalisch) was a peace treaty signed on 8 July 1343 in Kalisz.
+It was concluded by the Kingdom of Poland under King Casimir III the Great and the State of the Teutonic Order under Grand Master of the Teutonic Order Ludolf König von Wattzau.

 Treaty

 Context

-The Treaty formally concluded the Polish-Teutonic War which began in 1326/1327.
-It put an end to the long-running diplomatic clashes over Pomerelia including Gdańsk that ensued the War, an area that the Teutonic Order had in its possession since 1308, and which it viewed as its legal property since the conclusion of the Treaty of Soldin (1309) with the Margraves of Brandenburg.
-In the Treaty of Kalisz, King Casimir III, undertook in the future to raise no claims on Pomerelia as well as Chełmno Land and Michałów Land.
+The Treaty formally concluded the Polish-Teutonic War, which began in 1326/1327.
+It ended the long-running diplomatic clashes over Pomerelia, including Gdańsk, an area that the Teutonic Order had possessed since 1308 and viewed as its legal property since the Treaty of Soldin (1309) with the Margraves of Brandenburg.
+In the Treaty of Kalisz, King Casimir III undertook to raise no future claims on Pomerelia, as well as Chełmno Land and Michałów Land.
 In exchange, King Casimir III regained Kuyavia and Dobrzyń Land, which had been conquered by the Teutonic Order between 1329 and 1332.
-The peace agreement also confirmed seven cities: Poznań and Kalisz in Greater Poland, Włocławek and Brześć Kujawski in Kuyavia, as well as Kraków, Sandomierz and Nowy Sącz in Lesser Poland.
+The peace agreement also confirmed seven cities: Poznań and Kalisz in Greater Poland, Włocławek and Brześć Kujawski in Kuyavia, as well as Kraków, Sandomierz, and Nowy Sącz in Lesser Poland.

-This peace treaty meant territorial concessions from Poland, but from the point of view of the Polish "raison d'état" it had to be concluded.
-Despite the verdict of the Papal Curia in Avignon in the Warsaw Process of 1339, stating that not only Kuyavia and Dobrzyń Land, but also Pomerelia including Gdańsk, Chełmno Land and Michałów Land belonged to Poland, the State of the Teutonic Order did not give them away voluntarily.
+This peace treaty meant territorial concessions from Poland, but from the point of view of the Polish "raison d'état," it had to be concluded.
+Despite the verdict of the Papal Curia in Avignon in the Warsaw Process of 1339, stating that not only Kuyavia and Dobrzyń Land but also Pomerelia, including Gdańsk, Chełmno Land, and Michałów Land, belonged to Poland, the State of the Teutonic Order did not give them away voluntarily.